tephron4/Maze-Runner/README.md

 # Maze-Runner

-Program that will solve given maze.
+Program that will solve a given maze.